 - September: Campus finalists will have a short window to edit applications after the campus interviews before submitting their applications in time to meet the national deadline.

 Nominations: William & Mary is not limited in the number of applicants it can nominate.
 However, nominations are only given to students who will be competitive at the national level.

 The national deadline is October 6, at 11:59 EST. All students must meet the campus deadline (posted above) in order to be eligible for endorsement by the national deadline.
 Learn more about the Rhodes Scholarship including specific information for candidates, frequently asked questions about the program, and previous award winners.

 MEET A PEER SCHOLARSHIP ADVISORCONTACT US

-Please note: for Rhodes, we cannot offer any help on your essays and you should not seek essay assistance from anyone else.
+Please note: for Rhodes, we cannot offer any help on your personal statement and you should not seek assistance from anyone else.
 Rhodes requires that an applicants' personal statement is strictly their own work.
 Applicants & the campus representative must submit a certification attesting this is true.

 However, there is no stipulation that applicants do not receive assistance with the academic statement of study.
 Quite the opposite: Rhodes actively encourages applicants to discuss their proposed courses of study with their academic advisors and mentors, as well as professors or lecturers in that field - and, if possible, with someone who has knowledge of United Kingdom universities.